regolith-linux/regolith-desktop-website/content/docs/using-regolith/basics.md

 ### Create a new Workspace

 Workspaces (also known as virtual desktops in some desktop environments) are the primary way by which windows can be managed.
 Each workspace provides a screen for an independent set of windows.
 To create a workspace, {{< keys "super,`" >}} will create and move to a new workspace. {{< keys "super,0-9" >}} allows for navigation to specific workspaces.

+Users that prefer to have an item on the bar that creates and moves to a new workspace can install the `i3xrocks-next-workspace` package and refresh the Regolith session.

 ### Find and Launch a File